muskanhirwani/voteCasting/README.md

 # voteCasting
- A springboot application  to count votes  for the candidates in election
+ A springboot application  to count votes  for the candidates in election and get the winner